skafdan/ChatServer-Deployment/README.md

 8. Set ssh-keys in the `Vagrantfile` and the newly created security groups.
 9. `Vagrant up` the instance, ssh in, run the `make` command, and then [start the server](#starting-the-server).

+Optional:
+Create a domain and update EC2 address for `chat-server` and website.

 Details about these instructions can be found in the subsequent sections, just click the links.
 # AWS authentication
 The vagrant file uses the aws plugin by [mitchellh](https://github.com/mitchellh/vagrant-aws).